he8851/planittest/README.md

 6. Java SDK 15.0.1 was used for this project and language level was set to 8
 7. Maven was used for this project (POM.xml is included)
 8. TestNG was used for the TestRunner
+9. Tests were executed in sequence (Test Case 1, 2, 3, 4)

 README
 1. Config.properties was to point to the location of Chromedriver.exe and also define the URL